Vevo is a video network that produces and distributes music videos and related content across a variety of hardware devices and online platforms.

 To make up for the loss of income, Universal CEO Doug Morris wanted to create a portal with which the company could monetize music videos, which were very costly to produce and would often attract millions of eyeballs.

-Baack in those days, Universal had uploaded those music videos onto YouTube, which was still struggling with monetizing its platform.
-On the other hand, streaming platform Hulu managed to sell ads against 100 percent of the videos on its platform (YouTube, on the other hand, was only serving ads for 3 percent of its videos).
+Back in those days, Universal had uploaded said music videos onto YouTube, which was still struggling with monetizing its platform.
+On the other hand, streaming service Hulu managed to sell ads against 100 percent of the videos on its platform (YouTube, on the other hand, was only serving ads for 3 percent of its videos).

-The spat between UMG and YouTube (or Google, in this case) ultimately led the former to remove all of its videos from the platform in December 2008 after negotiations between the two parties fell through (Universal, back in 2006, actually became the first major label to join YouTube).
+In December 2008, UMG removed all of its videos from the platform after negotiations between the Google and the music label fell through (Universal, back in 2006, actually became the first major label to join YouTube).

 A month later, Google finally confirmed that Universal’s music videos would be back on the platform and distributed via a service called Vevo.
 Google, on the other hand, would be responsible for hosting the videos on YouTube as well as Vevo’s own website.

 To get the service off the ground, the executive team also managed to raise a first round of venture capital in October.
-Abu Dhabi Media Co. invested money into Vevo at an alleged valuation of $300 million.
+Abu Dhabi Media Co. invested an undisclosed sum into Vevo at an alleged valuation of $300 million.

 Finally, after over a year of working on the service, Vevo was unveiled to the public on December 8th, 2009.
 At launch, it featured 30,000 videos from the world’s most well-known artists.